WordleAI/Game/README.md

 #### C++ Version: https://github.com/gs109111/WordleSolver/tree/cpp
 #### Python Version:  https://github.com/gs109111/WordleSolver/tree/python

----

-> [!WARNING]
-> This project currently uses an **undocumented NYTimes Wordle endpoint** to fetch the latest puzzle answers.
-> It is intended **for educational purposes only**.
-> Please do **not use this for mass scraping, automated attacks, or commercial purposes**.
-> The endpoint may change or be removed by NYTimes at any time, which could break this tool.
----

 ## Game (Wordle Python)

 A Wordle clone written in Python using Tkinter.